greenelab/text_mined_hetnet_manuscript/manuscript.md

 The filters generated a feature map that was sent into a maximum pooling layer that was designed to extract the largest feature in each map.
 The extracted features were concatenated into a singular vector that was passed into a fully connected network.
 The fully connected network had 300 neurons for the first layer, 100 neurons for the second layer and 50 neurons for the last layer.
-The last step from the fully connected network was to generate predictions using a softmax layer.
+The last step of the fully connected network was to generate predictions using a softmax layer.
 ](images/figures/convolutional_neural_network/convolutional_neural_nework.png){#fig:convolutional_network}

 #### Word Embeddings